constellation-app/constellation/CoreTableView/README.md

 settings between table updates and refreshes.
 These updates can happen for things like page changes, graph modifications, table preference changes, etc.

+### Selected Only Selected Rows

+When in selected only mode the tables selection is independent of the selection in the graph.
+As a means of tracking what rows are currently selected in the graph the reference maintains a list of selected rows.
+When the table is NOT in selected only mode this list is empty and irrelevant.

+The reason that this is maintained is due to pagination.
+The table view will only contain a record of selected rows for that page.
+Not all selected rows across multiple pages.

+### Column Index

+This is the current list of columns displayed in the table.
+It is a list of `Column` objects.
+Using the properties of the `Column` object you can go from a table column to a graph element and vice versa.
+The `Column` object has the following properties.

+* `attributeNamePrefix`: This is the prefix added to the column name.
+It will be one of ".source", ".destination", ".transaction".
+See the [Element Type Button](#element-type) section for more information.
+* `attribute`: This is the graph element attribute.
+It links the column back to the source in the graph.
+* `tableColumn`: This is the actual JavaFX column that is being displayed in the table.

+### Pagination

+The `Pagination` object is part of JavaFX and is attached to the table.
+The table uses it, to determine what to display when the user triggers a new page load.
+The `Pagination` object has a page factory (`TableViewPageFactory`) that generates the new rows each time the user changes pages.

 ### User Table Preferences

 The table preferences are stored in a JSON file spearate to the graph star file.
 They can